2010 Asian Games: Mascots

-A Xiang is described as a handsome, stylish, sincere and brave goat who wears the blue outfit that resembles the blue ring of the Olympic emblem, symbolizes the ever-running Pearl River and the gentle and kind character and broad and welcoming heart of the Guangzhou people.
+A Xiang is described as a handsome, stylish, sincere and brave goat.
+A Xiang wears a blue outfit that resembles the blue ring of the Olympic emblem, symbolizes the ever-running Pearl River and the gentle and kind character and broad and welcoming heart of the people of Guangzhou.

-A He is described as an earthy, modest, serene and decisive goat who wears the black outfit that resembles the black ring of the Olympic emblem, symbolizes the grand heritage and long history of the Lingnan culture.
+A He is described as an earthy, modest, serene and decisive goat.
+A He wears a black outfit that resembles the black ring of the Olympic emblem and symbolizes the grand heritage and long history of the Lingnan culture.

-A Ru is described as a beautiful, fashionable, smart and passionate goat who wears the red outfit that resembles the red ring of the Olympic emblem, symbolizes the red kapok (Bombax ceiba)—the city flower of Guangzhou and hence the nickname of Guangzhou as The City of Flowers.
+A Ru is described as a beautiful, fashionable, smart and passionate goat.
+A Ru wears a red outfit that resembles the red ring of the Olympic emblem and symbolizes the red kapok (Bombax ceiba)—the city flower of Guangzhou, which gives Guangzhou its nickname of The City of Flowers.

-A Yi is described as a nifty, cute, lively and outgoing goat who wears the green outfit that resembles the green ring of the Olympic emblem, symbolizes the city's famous Baiyun Mountain.
+A Yi is described as a nifty, cute, lively and outgoing goat.
+A Yi wears a green outfit that resembles the green ring of the Olympic emblem and symbolizes the city's famous Baiyun Mountain.

-Le Yangyang is described as the tall, handsome, sunny and confident leader of the goat ram mascot team, who wears the yellow outfit that resembles the yellow ring of the Olympic emblem, symbolizes the color of rice spike and hence the nickname of Guangzhou as The City of Rice Spike.
+Le Yangyang is described as the tall, handsome, sunny and confident leader of the goat ram mascot team.
+Le Yangyang wears a yellow outfit that resembles the yellow ring of the Olympic emblem and symbolizes the color of rice grains, as Guangzhou has the nickname, The City of Rice Grains.

 Medals

-The medal designs themed the "Maritime part of the Silk Road" were unveiled at Guangzhou No. 2 Children's Palace on 29 September 2010.
-It featured the Emblem of the Olympic Council of Asia and Guangzhou's kapok flower on the obverse and the Maritime part Silk Road image and the games' logo on the reverse.
-The Maritime Silk Road image depicts a Chinese boat sailing on the sea, represents Guangzhou as the starting place of Maritime part of the Silk Road, as the most important commercial center and entrepot of the Southern China, Hong Kong and Macau regions.
+The medal designs were unveiled at Guangzhou No. 2 Children's Palace on September 29, 2010.
+The theme of the design was the "Maritime Silk Road."
+They featured the Emblem of the Olympic Council of Asia and Guangzhou's kapok flower on the obverse and the Maritime Silk Road image and the games' logo on the reverse.
+The Maritime Silk Road image depicts a Chinese boat sailing on the sea, representing Guangzhou as the starting place of Maritime Silk Road, as the most important commercial center and entrepot of the Southern China, Hong Kong and Macau regions.

 Motto

-The official motto of the 2010 Asian Games is "Thrilling Games, Harmonious Asia" (激情盛会, 和谐亚洲 (Jīqíng shènghuì, héxié yàzhōu)).
-It was chosen to represent the goal of the Asian Games which is based on Olympic ideals and values, aimed at creating a competitive atmosphere for participating athletes while promoting unity, peace and friendship among Asian people regardless of differences in race, nationality, religious beliefs and language.
+The official motto of the 2010 Asian Games was "Thrilling Games, Harmonious Asia" (激情盛会, 和谐亚洲 (Jīqíng shènghuì, héxié yàzhōu)).
+It was chosen to represent the goal of the Asian Games which is based on Olympic ideals and values.
+The Games aimed to create a competitive atmosphere for participating athletes while promoting unity, peace and friendship among Asian people regardless of differences in race, nationality, religious beliefs and language.

 Promotion

-Two years before the games, "Road of Asia" tour was launched at Tianhe Sports Center to promote the games throughout the region.
-A ceremony was held on 12 November 2009 at the Guangzhou Gymnasium to mark the one-year milestone before the Games.
+Two years before the games, the "Road of Asia" tour was launched at Tianhe Sports Center to promote the games throughout the region.
+A ceremony was held on November 12, 2009, at the Guangzhou Gymnasium to mark the one-year milestone before the Games.